Yale/NIDA Neuroproteomics Center Pilot Research Project Grants

 Awards will be for one year for research that is directly related to the Center’s theme of the “Proteomics of Altered Signaling in Addiction":

 and that proposes either to apply existing technologies available from the Cores or to develop new technologies.
 Awards to non-Center investigators will be accompanied by Center membership for at least the term of the award.
 Awardees must agree to provide a short progress report to support the Centers’ annual grant applications and to give a seminar at one of the Center’s Research in Progress Meetings.
 Priority will be given to new projects that are directly related to our Center’s theme, to collaborative projects involving multiple investigators, and to Technology Development projects.
-The receipt deadline for the next round of Pilot Research Project grant applications for Grant Year 15 is April 1, 2019 with the earliest anticipated start date of July 1, 2019.
+The receipt deadline for the next round of Pilot Research Project grant applications for Grant Year 15 is June 5, 2019.

 Applications should follow PHS398 format except the Research Plan (items #2-5 below) is limited to 3 pages or less: